vigo/django2-project-template/README.md

 - Easy naming for your admin site!
 - `DJANGO_ENV` indicator for your admin site!
 - Custom and configurable error pages: `400`, `403`, `404`, `500`
+- `OverwriteStorage` for overwriting file uploads
+- Custom file storage for missing files for development environment: `FileNotFoundFileSystemStorage`
+- Report errors to Slack: `SlackExceptionHandler`

 ---